VILLASframework/node/doc/Configuration.md

 ##### `rate` *(float)*

 A non-zero value for this setting will change this path to an asynchronous mode.
-In this mode S2SS will send with a fixed rate to all destination nodes.
+In this mode VILLASnode will send with a fixed rate to all destination nodes.
 It will always send the latest value it received, possible skipping values which have been received in between.
 If `vectorize` is larger than 1, it will send the last `vectorize` samples at once.